 Every August, advocates across the United States join together to schedule and attend In-District Congressional meetings during Congress’ August Recess.
-Learn how you can participate in this annual event in your state by reading through our In-District Meeting Toolkit.
+Learn how you can participate in this annual event in your state by visiting our In-District Meetings page.
 Email firstname.lastname@example.org for more information.

-Today an estimated 700,000 people in the United States are living with a primary brain tumor, and more than 79,000 others will be diagnosed this year.
+Today an estimated 700,000 people in the United States are living with a primary brain tumor, and nearly 89,000 others will be diagnosed this year.
 We think it’s important for you to know the facts about brain tumors in your state.
-Learn more.